mozilla/dxr/docs/source/development.rst

 Writing Tests for DXR
 =====================

-DXR supports two kinds of tests:
+DXR supports two kinds of integration tests:

-1. A lightweight sort with a single file worth of C++ code.
-This kind stores the C++ source as a Python string within a subclass of ``SingleFileTestCase``.
-At test time, it creates a DXR instance on disk in a temp folder, builds it, and makes assertions about it.
-If the ``should_delete_instance`` class variable is truthy, it then deletes the instance.
+1. A lightweight sort with a single file worth of analyzed code.
+This kind stores the code as a Python string within a subclass of ``SingleFileTestCase``.
+At test time, it instantiates the file on disk in a temp folder, builds it, and makes assertions about it.
+If the ``should_delete_instance`` class variable is truthy (the default), it then deletes the instance.
 If you want to examine the instance manually for troubleshooting, set this to ``False``.

-2. A heavier sort which consists of a full DXR instance on disk.
-   ``test_ignores`` is an example.
-Within these instances are one or more Python files containing subclasses of ``DxrInstanceTestCase`` which express the actual tests.
-These instances can be built like any other using ``dxr index``, in case you want to do manual exploration.
+2. A heavier sort of test: a folder containing one or more source trees and a DXR config file.
+These are useful for tests that require a multi-file tree to analyze or more than one tree. ``test_ignores`` is an example.
+Within these folders are also one or more Python files containing subclasses of ``DxrInstanceTestCase`` which express the actual tests.
+These trees can be built like any other using ``dxr index``, in case you want to do manual exploration.

 Running the Tests
 =================